 Memorable Manitobans: Emerson Lloyd Arnett (1911-1975)

-In 1936, he married Elsie Audrey Rhind (1911-2009), daughter of Frederick Rhind of Westbourne and they had two children: Emerson James Arnett and Tanis Audrey Arnett (wife of Rob Lefroy).
-He was active in the Winnipeg Rotary Club, Canadian College of Teachers, Knowles School for Boys, and the United Way.
+On 31 December 1936, he married Elsie Audrey Rhind (1911-2009, daughter of Frederick Rhind) of Westbourne and they had two children: Emerson James Arnett and Tanis Audrey Arnett (wife of Rob Lefroy).
+He was active in the Winnipeg Rotary Club, Canadian College of Teachers, Knowles School for Boys, and United Way.
 He was a member of the Champlain Society, Manitoba Historical Society, Manitoba Horticulture Society, and Winnipeg Winter Club.

 Obituary, Winnipeg Free Press, 26 August 1975, page 32.

 Obituary [Laura Vivian Belvedere Arnett], Winnipeg Free Press, 21 June 1984, page 49.

 Obituary [Audrey Arnett], Winnipeg Free Press, 11 September 2009.

 We thank James Arnett for providing information used here.